elephantsofneptune/presidency/README.md

 This is NEXTACADEMY Rails assessment.
 You are not allowed to copy or share the files from this repo without written permission from NEXTACADEMY.

+This is a mock exercise to create a voting app for a Presidential Election.
+This is by no means representative of the actual US electoral process :p

 ## Duration
 8 Hours